Methylone: Pharmacokinetics

 The two major metabolic pathways in mammals for methylone are N-demethylation to methylenedioxycathinone (MDC), and demethylation followed by O-methylation of the 3- or 4-hydroxy group to 4-hydroxy-3-methoxymethcathinone (HMMC) or 3-hydroxy-4-methoxymethcathinone (3-OH-4-MeO-MC).
 Another metabolite is 3,4-dihydroxymethcathinone (HHMC).
 When 5 mg/kg of methylone was administered to rats, it was found that around 26% was excreted as HMMC within the first 48 hours (less than 3% excreted unchanged).
 The mean elimination half-lives of methylone in humans following oral administration of doses of 50 to 200 mg ranged from 5.8 to 6.9 hours.
 The onset of action and duration of action of methylone in humans are 0.5 hours and 2.5 to 3.0 hours, respectively.

 Chemistry

-Methylone is the substituted cathinone analogue of 3,4-methylenedioxymethamphetamine (MDMA) and the 3,4-methylenedioxy analog of methcathinone.
-The only structural difference of methylone with respect to MDMA is the substitution of 2 hydrogen atoms by 1 oxygen atom in the β position of the phenethylamine core, forming a ketone group.
+Methylone is the substituted cathinone analogue of 3,4-methylenedioxymethamphetamine (MDMA) and the 3,4-methylenedioxy analogue of methcathinone.
+The only structural difference of methylone with respect to MDMA is the substitution of two hydrogen atoms by one oxygen atom in the β position of the phenethylamine core, forming a ketone group.

+Synthesis

+The chemical synthesis of methylone has been described.